 - Contracted food stall operators, mobile food businesses and caterers operating on school or other state government premises.

 Schools can contact their nearest Queensland Health Environmental Health Unit to discuss their upcoming event or the Queensland Association of School Tuckshop for further information.

 Privately Operated Sports Facilities

-Businesses operating in privately owned or leased sporting facilities may be required to have a license.
-Businesses must contact their local council to inform them of the food activites operating and to access further information.
+Businesses operating in privately owned or leased sporting facilities may be required to have a licence.
+Businesses must contact their local council to inform them of the food activities operating and to access further information.

 Safe Food Handling

 All food handlers, which is anyone who handles food or surfaces likely to be in contact with food, have a responsibility to produce and serve safe food.
 All food handlers should also have the necessary skills or knowledge to fulfil their duties.
 For example, a volunteer preparing a meat dish in a canteen should know what temperature the cooked items must be stored at for serving.